tendermint/liquidity/x/liquidity/spec/04_messages.md

-	OfferCoin        sdk.Coin       // offer coin of this swap message DemandCoinDenom  sdk.Coin       // denom of demand coin of this swap message OrderPrice       sdk.Dec        // order price of this swap message }
+	OfferCoin        sdk.Coin       // offer coin of this swap message DemandCoinDenom  sdk.Coin       // denom of demand coin of this swap message OrderPrice       sdk.Dec        // order price of this swap message CancelHeight     uint32         // swap orders are cancelled when current height is equal or higher than CancelHeight }
 ```